WaifuShork/pastemystgo/docs/paste.md

 <h1 align="center">Paste</h1>

-Paste contains 4 crucial functions related to creating, deleting, editing, and getting pastes.
+Paste contains several crucial functions related to creating, deleting, editing, and getting pastes.
 If you wish to create/edit a private paste, or delete a private/public paste, you need to be using an API key as these are restricted to account features.

 > Note:
 >